witheve/docs/drafts/guides/quickerstart.md

 - Blocks have two phases, a match phase and an action phase.

 - In the match phase, you gather records from Eve using patterns.
+The match phase begins with the `match` keyword.

 - In the action phase, you create or modify records.
+The action phase begins with either the `bind` or `commit` keywords.

 - The action phase only executes if every record if the match phase is fully satisfied i.e. every record in the match phase has at least one result.

 - Within a block, variables with the same name are equivalent.

-- Bind tells Eve to update records continuously as their supporting records change.
+- `bind` starts the action phase, and tells Eve to update records continuously as their supporting records change.
 The old record is overwritten.

 ```
 commit